-These easy Lemon Poppy Seed Muffins are made with sourdough discard!
+These Lemon Poppy Seed Muffins are made with sourdough discard!
 The sourdough gives them a subtle tang and a fluffy, tender texture.
 We love these simple muffins topped with crunchy bakers sugar and loaded with lots of lemon flavor.

 These lemon poppy seed muffins are a simple way to use up sourdough discard without needing to fuss with too many things in the kitchen.
 The only special ingredients you need are the sourdough discard and the poppy seeds.
 I also like to use bakers sugar on top to give the muffins a bit of crunch and sparkle, but you can also use regular sugar if that’s what you have on hand.
 It will absorb into the muffins more, but they will still be super tasty!